Zillow-Project/zillow_project_2021/README.md

     - categorical or continuous values
     - Make graphs that show
 - Run statistical analysis
-- Model data
+- Modeling
+    - Make multiple models
+    -Pick best model
     - Test Data
     - Conclude results

 ### Hypothesis
-- Input hypothesis of entire project (anticipated outcomes, models, statistics, etc) ​
+- Living in Los Angeles may be causing log error because of majorly different economic standings within the area.
+- Latitude and Longitude are drivers of log error because one home may be in the hills, another may be on the coast, another may be in the dessert.
+- Homes with heating systems are drivers of log error, because normally it is important but in southern California it is just nice to have but not a necessity.

 ### Target variable
-- What are you trying to predict or analyze
-​
-### Need to haves:
-- Requirements for completing report
-​
-### Nice to haves:
-- If you have time, what will you include.
-​
-***
-​
-​
+- logerror

 </details>